 |

-This is a fine, light edwardian church by Temple More with a good musical tradition.
+This is a fine, light Edwardian church by Temple More with a good musical tradition.
 Visitors welcome to share our worship.
 Our main Sunday services are normally Eucharist. |

 |||||||